OneUptime/interview/software-full-stack.md

 **Reference Check:**

-You need to give us of at least 3 people who have worked with you in the past, ideally this could be:
+You need to give us at least 3 people who have worked with you in the past, ideally this could be:
-- Manger who you were reporting to in your last company.
+- Manager who you were reporting to at your last company.
 This can be managers of several companies who you've worked with in the last few years.
 - A peer who can vouch for you.

 ### FAQ